banerjs/blog/notes.md

 # Todo

 - Create content for the about page
-- Create a Flux style of store and dispatcher
+- Create a Flux style of store and dispatcher.
+Use Fluxible
   - Figure out the actions that take place and how they should be handled
   - Seems like there should be 1 store for the data and 1 dispatcher
   - Not really sure where the eventing system to deal with the current state of the app should go.
 I think it should be a store of its own.
 Need to flesh out this store